-As of January 2019 we’ll be bringing you events related to 5 subject areas and in 7 formats/types.
+The Friends bring you events related to 5 subject areas and in 4 formats.
 Making it easier for you to decide what you might enjoy and to keep track of our regular events.

 Look by Event Type

 Designed to share deep knowledge and expertise from either curators presenting on a specialised subject fitting with the museums programme or sharing knowledge from our external relationships that either are recommended through museum staff.
 This includes such groups as The Arts Society Wellington and GNS.